pnogas67/pnogas67/README.md

-**Welcome to my GitHub page!**
+## Welcome to my GitHub page!

-My name is Pedro Nogueira
+*Hello, I am Pedro Nogueira

-I am a Geologist and Professor at the Department of Geosciences at University of Évora, Portugal.
+I am a Geologist and Professor at the [Department of Geosciences](https://www.dgeo.uevora.pt/) at University of Évora, Portugal.

+### My interests include:

+- Mineral deposits
+- Cartography
+- GIS
+- Data analysis
+- Computer programming

-Here you can find some of my recent projects taht relate with computers and geosciences.
+Herein, you will find some of my projects.